Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

   - User photo for the new account.
   - Sending a <a href="samples/images/6_user-account-created-send-mail-to-inform-manager.png" data-interception="off">summary email</a> to the manager after successfully creating the user.

-3. Two-stage offboarding for the leving employee.
+3. Two-stage offboarding for the leaving employee.

 - <a href="samples/images/10_disable-delete-deleted-user.png">Stage 1</a> disables the existing employee in Azure AD or hybrid local AD, resets password, and removes group memberships.
 This stage is optional.
 - Stage 2 removes employee's account from Azure AD or hybrid local AD.